-This section provides information on installing the H2106-G7 into a rack.
+This section provides information on installing the C2108-G8 into a rack.
 If the system has already been mounted into a rack, refer to "Check the Node Board Setup" on page 16.
 There are a variety of rack units on the market, which may mean the assembly procedure will differ slightly.
 You should also refer to the installation instructions that came with the rack unit you are using.

-Note: This rail will fit a rack between 26" and 33.5" deep.
+Note that this rail kit will fit a rack between 26" and 33.5" deep.